-Thanksgiving is this Thursday and that means turkey, pie, watching football, and spending time with your family and friends.
+Thanksgiving means turkey, pie, watching football, and spending time with your family and friends.
 Unfortunately, the holiday season also means a lot more household waste.
-According to RecycleWorks, a household’s waste increases by more than 25 percent between Thanksgiving to New Years.
+According to RecycleWorks, a household’s waste increases by more than 25 percent between Thanksgiving to New Year's Day.

 Start off your holiday season the green way by reducing your carbon footprint and making eco-friendly changes that even your friends and family can get involved with.

-Below are a few easy tips to enjoy a green Thanksgiving:
+Below are easy tips to enjoy a green Thanksgiving:

 1. Shop local and organically